 Most commonly stalls can happen anywhere between 3 months to 12 months after the surgery.
-Anticipate experiencing up to three stall in the first year.
+Anticipate experiencing up to three stalls in the first year.
 It is important to remember that this is temporary, and it does not mean you are doomed to gain back the weight you worked so hard to lose.
-A lot of the times if you are not sticking to your surgeon’s guidelines or doing everything that you can to continue to lose by sticking to your water intake, your protein intake, etc, then yes, you will have more than three stalls and yes, these stalls will last longer than normal.
-So while most stalls are not the fault of the patient, if the patient is not doing everything they are guided to do to be successful then its on them.
+A lot of the times if you are not sticking to your surgeon’s guidelines or doing everything that you can to continue to lose by sticking to your water intake, your protein intake, etc., then yes, you will have more than three stalls and yes, these stalls will last longer than normal.
+So, while most stalls are not the fault of the patient, if the patient is not doing everything, they are guided to do to be successful then it’s on them.

 You have learned that if you eat too many calories, you will not lose weight.
 Well, the same can be true if you are not eating enough calories.
-You body naturally goes into hibernation mode to persevere energy by reducing your metabolism.
-It does this because the amount of calories you are now consuming is drastically less than it was prior to your bariatric procedure.
+Your body naturally goes into hibernation mode to persevere energy by reducing your metabolism.
+It does this because the number of calories you are now consuming is drastically less than it was prior to your bariatric procedure.

 When you hit these stalls, you need to start maneuvering so you can conquer it.
 Your surgery is a temporary tool for you to use in this lifelong path to a healthier you.

 Here are some ways that can help you overcome your stalls: